Rowena Mittal Yoga

 Learn skills that last a lifetime of yoga practice on and off the mat.

-Practice at a beautiful, clean private all-inclusive yoga studio in Noe Valley, Mission, Marina, Ingleside, or North Beach.
+Practice at a beautiful, clean private all-inclusive yoga studio at one of four locations in Noe Valley and the Mission in San Francisco, CA.

 Celebrate you and yours.
 Great for personal growth, dates w a friend or loved one, gifts, vacations/staycations, birthdays, weddings, anniversaries, bachelor/ettes, reunions, holidays.

-Meet your goals, pick your preferred learning method.
-Offered in 60 minutes yoga or 30 min discussion and 30 min yoga formats.
+Meet your yoga goals in the time that you have.
+Offered in 60 minutes or 30 mintues formats.
 Yoga refers to any or all of the following: physical pose practice (asana), breath control practice (pranayama), meditation (dhyana), or self-reflection and coaching on the yamas (social, ethical practices) and niyamas (self-disciplines).

 Lotusland Yoga SF - 24th/Valencia